character0/Challenges/README.md

 For the number of unique rows, a HashMap was utilized to use hash collisions to detect duplicates.
 Once completed, the .size() of my cleansed list of data entries provides the unique count of rows.

+See the method _imply.DataSourceCompaction.processDataFromSource()_ for the implementation of how both totals were generated.

 **What is the city with the largest population?**

 _The city with the largest population is: Mumbai (Bombay), IND with a population of 10500000._